-Today, guest blogger Nichole Coyle, CERTIFIED FINANCIAL PLANNER™, discusses different student loan options and how they can affect your credit score.
+Today, guest blogger Nichole Coyle, CERTIFIED FINANCIAL PLANNER™, discusses different student loans and your credit score.
+Learn the different types and the effect they have on your credit.

-If you plan on going to college, make sure to research the type of student loans that are available, which might work best for you, and how they affect your credit score.
+If you plan on going to college, make sure to research the type of student loans that are available.
+Figure out whip options might work best for you, and how they affect your credit score.
 The three most common types of student loans are federal, parent plus and private.

 Federal student loans are offered through the US Department of Education and typically have the most flexible repayment options.
 These loans are taken out in your (the student’s) name and help you start to establish credit.
-There are no hard inquiries on your credit with these types of loans, so you do not have to have an established credit history to get one.
+There are no hard inquiries on your credit with these types of loans.
+This means you do not have to have an established credit history to get one.

 Parent Plus Loans